blitz3d-ng/package/deps/README.md

 This directory contains code & submodules of third party libraries which are used by either the tooling or runtime.

-Each directory contains a CMakeLists.txt file which configures a library for its use case.
+Each directory contains a CMakeLists.txt file which configures a library for its use case in this project.